PoisotLab/ms_betacov_mapping/README.md

 Our study focuses largely on the biogeography of hosts.
-Yet, we know that viruses with high host plasticity, that is, the ability of a given virus to adapt to various taxonomic orders and ecological groups (Kreuder Johnson et al., 2015); are more likely to amplify viral spillover, followed by secondary human-to-human transmission, and geographical spread (Hazarie et al., 2021).
-High viral host plasticity is an especially important trait for RNA viruses such as betacov (Kreuder Johnson et al., 2015; Haddad et al., 2021).
-Indeed, our analysis of viral sequences reveals that Latin America is a hotspot of viral distinctiveness, suggesting that this part of the bats-betacov system may be undergoing independent evolutionary dynamics (related species sharing viruses that are different from the rest of the global pool).
+Yet, we know that viruses with high host plasticity, that is, the ability of a given virus to adapt to various taxonomic orders and ecological groups [@KreuderJohnson2015SpiPan], are more likely to amplify viral spillover, followed by secondary human-to-human transmission, and geographical spread [@Hazarie2021IntPop].
+High viral host plasticity is an especially important trait for RNA viruses like betacoronaviruses [@Haddad2021SarPos].
+Indeed, our analysis of viral sequences reveals that Latin America is a hotspot of viral distinctiveness, suggesting that this part of the bats-betacoronavirus system may be undergoing independent evolutionary dynamics (related species sharing viruses that are different from the rest of the global pool).
 The other hotspot of viral distinctiveness is S.E.
 Asia, in which richness is high but sharing is low; this suggests a different type of evolutionary dynamics (unrelated viruses coevolving with evolutionarily distinct hosts, generating high diversity locally).
-Both of these areas should be priority areas for sampling, especially since @Becker advance that they harbor undiscovered hosts of beta-coronaviruses.
+Both of these areas should be priority areas for sampling, especially since @Becker2022OptPre advance that they harbor undiscovered hosts of beta-coronaviruses.
 This diversity of hosts, and the mechanisms by which the exchange of viruses occurs between species, is largely affected by the local environmental conditions and environmental change.

-There are several factors that drive changes in the diversity of bats (Alves et al., 2018), but human activities' effects on the ecosystem (like modifications of land use) could significantly decrease it.
+There are several factors that drive changes in the diversity of bats [@Alves2018GeoVar], but human activities' effects on the ecosystem (like modifications of land use) could significantly decrease it.
 Therefore, it can be suggested that changes in the diversity of betacovs in bats are linked to their biogeographic variation, and human population density and other anthropogenic factors are decisive moderators for its implications in public health.
-With the increase of contact between humans and potential hosts, we also increase the risk of emergence of novel diseases (Johnson et al., 2020), as previous studies on RNA viruses suggest the importance of host phylogeography at the time of virus dispersal (Gryseels et al., 2017).
+With the increase of contact between humans and potential hosts, we also increase the risk of emergence of novel diseases [@Johnson2020GloShi], as previous studies on RNA viruses suggest the importance of host phylogeography at the time of virus dispersal [@Gryseels2017WheVir].
 One of these scenarios where interaction between bats and humans can occur can be seed dispersal in tropical agroecosystems.
-It opens the discussion of whether the fruits thrown by bats not only disperse seeds but could also be a source of indirect interaction between viruses of bat origin and humans (Deshpande et al., XX).
-This represents a challenge for conservation strategies and disease ecology since we have areas with both potential for the acquisition of zoonotic viruses and bat-human interaction; in particular, the challenge lies in the fact that actual exposure must be quantified from several scenarios, including both direct and indirect bat - human interaction.
+It opens the discussion of whether the fruits thrown by bats not only disperse seeds but could also be a source of indirect interaction between viruses of bat origin and humans [@Deshpande2022ForFru].
+This represents a challenge for conservation strategies and disease ecology since some areas can haveboth potential for the acquisition of zoonotic viruses and bat-human interactions; in particular, the challenge lies in the fact that actual exposure must then be quantified accounting for several transmission scenarios, including both direct and indirect bat - human interaction.

 **Acknowledgements**: We acknowledge that this study was conducted on land within the traditional unceded territory of the Saint Lawrence Iroquoian,